PhamMinhHiepIT2/devops-challenges/prob02/solution.md

 * The HPA detects high CPU utilization.
 * The HPA increases the number of pods for that service.
 * The new pods handle the increased load.

+**Example Scenario (Scaling based on Kafka messages (KEDA)):**

+1. Configure a Kafka scaler in KEDA to connect to your MSK topic.
+2. Define a trigger in your deployment that specifies the desired number of pods based on the number of messages in the Kafka topic.
+3. KEDA monitors the number of messages in the topic.
+4. If the number of messages exceeds the threshold, KEDA scales up the number of pods.
+5. When the number of messages decreases, KEDA scales down the pods.

 **Example Scenario (EKS Node Scaling with Karpenter):**